-Dr. Oz recommends rhodiola rosea to counteract the damaging effects of stress and “reignite your energy.”
-He says that the brain is most affected by stress, but that rhodiola will boost your mood and energy levels.
+Rhodiola rosea is recommended by many doctors to counteract the damaging effects of stress and “reignite your energy.”
+They say that the brain is most affected by stress, but that rhodiola will boost your mood and energy levels.
 The supplement increases the production and release of neurotransmitters such as serotonin and dopamine, the “feel good” chemicals.
 Rhodiola also regulates hormones including epinephrine, and norepinephrine, and cortisol, which enhances mental and physical performance and improves energy.

-Dosage: Dr. Oz recommends taking 150mg at breakfast every day.
+Dosage: We recommend taking 150mg at breakfast every day.
 Standard dosages range from 100-600mg daily.

 What is Rhodiola Rosea?

 Rhodiola is an adaptogen, which is a term applied to herbs, plants, and fungi which help the body resist or adapt to stress.
 Other examples of adaptogens include ginseng, holy basil (tulsi), and cordyceps.
 These natural substances have a normalizing effect on body systems.
 Also known as golden root or Arctic root, Rhodiola Rosea grows at high altitudes in Arctic areas of Europe and Asia.
 Rhodiola has been used for thousands of years in Russia and Europe to survive harsh climate conditions.
 Rhodiola tea is used in traditional Chinese and Siberian medicine for its healing powers and ability to enhance energy.
 In Siberia they say that, “People who drink Rhodiola tea will live to more than 100 years old.”
 Research on rhodiola has found it to be beneficial for: